jmoratilla/chef-hazelcast/README.md

 All the configuration is done in a single XML file

-## list of attributes used to deploy the server
+## Attributes used to deploy the server

 	default['hazelcast']['version']
 	default['hazelcast']['base_dir']